cliffordlab/cliffordlab.github.io/info.md

 1. Read Gari's [ethics and expectations](http://gdclifford.info/ethics).
 2. Send your CV, transcripts, funding situation, and research interests to Gari (`gari AT gatech.edu`).
-3. If you are already at Emory or GT and want to request a 30-min chat, email Cathy Keeler (`ckeeler AT emory.edu`) who will help arrange a meeting.
+3. If you are already at Emory or GT and want to request a 30-min chat, email the admin (`bmi-admin AT emory.edu`) who will help arrange a meeting.

 [Job Opportunities](http://gdclifford.info/jobs)